kdrag0n/kdrag0n.dev/content/about.md

 You can reach me via [email](mailto:hi+webabout@kdrag0n.dev) or [Telegram](https://t.me/kdrag0n).

 Like my work?
 Please consider [donating]({{< relref "donate" >}}) so I can keep doing it!

+All content on this site is licensed under CC BY-NC 4.0, unless otherwise stated.